-Yogurt a good way to get protein, which provides long-lasting satisfaction, and varieties that contain the beneficial bacteria known as probiotics that may help you achieve normal weight by creating a healthy environment in your intestines.
+Yogurt is a good way to get protein, which provides long-lasting satisfaction, and varieties that contain the beneficial bacteria known as probiotics that may help you achieve normal weight by creating a healthy environment in your intestines.
 Look for plain, low-fat, live-culture yogurt that contains inulin, a form of soluble fiber that helps reduce the glycemic index of yogurt and make you feel full faster.

 It fits a number of appetite-taming criteria: it has lots of soluble fiber, is acidic so it lowers the glycemic count of an entire meal, and, because it is liquid, gets into your system fast.
 Try starting a meal with 8 ounces of tomato juice spiked with lemon juice and hot sauce.